LZMA Settings Dialog

-- LZMA2 - Is a LZMA-based compression method that provides better multithreading support than LZMA compression (it scales with the number of CPU cores, to achieve faster builds).
-However, compression ratio can be worse than LZMA in some cases, because LZMA2 method splits data into chunks and compresses these chunks independently (2 threads per each chunk).
+- LZMA2 - Is an LZMA-based compression method that provides better multithreading support than LZMA compression (it scales with the number of CPU cores, to achieve faster builds).
+However, the compression ratio can be worse than LZMA in some cases, because LZMA2 method splits data into chunks and compresses these chunks independently (2 threads per each chunk).

 You can select the desired compression level for the LZMA archive.
 The following options are available: